sintaxi/yonder/README.md

 > a ROUTER for for serving front-end application

-Yonder can be used as express middle...
+Yonder can be used as express middleware…

     var yonder = require("yonder").middleware